rctruta/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% enddocs %}

 {% docs bingeflix_column_created_at %}
-When the user was created.
+When the user / event was created.
 {% enddocs %}

 {% docs bingeflix_column_phone_number %}